bhavinidata/AccidentsSeverityPredictionML/README.md

 * Random Forest
 * SVM

+### Attempts to achieve good accuracy
 * Did Hyper Parameter Tuning using Grid Search
 * Trained the model with 75% of data
 * Tested Accuracy for all models using test data
 * Generated classification reports